NagaSolo/0616_merakcyborg_oop-eip-4/README.md

     - Scaffold -> `DONE`
 - Basic DB (without using SQL or any common solution) -> `WIP`
     - Connect admin to db -> `WIP`

+### Microservices
+    - Using hasura combinations with cubejs for data modelling
+    - react combined with antd for graph